Tehran media sees rising risk of war as US talks stall

 “Even a weak Iran, a battered Iran, can control the strait,” he said.

-His point was not that Tehran needs to close Hormuz completely.
-It only needs to create enough fear to alter the behavior of shipping companies, insurers, Persian Gulf states and energy markets.
+It only needs to create enough fear to alter the behavior of shipping companies, insurers, and neighbouring Arab states and energy markets.
 In that sense, the threshold for disruption is lower than many had assumed.

 Pletka sharply disagreed with the idea that Iran truly controls the strait.